 According to Apple, allowing users to burn CDs from Apple Music would undermine the control they have over their streaming service.
 If Apple Music CD burning were permitted, users could retain access to the songs even after canceling their subscription, which could result in lost revenue for Apple.

-As a result, Apple Music songs are in DRM protection which can't be burned into CD or move to other devices.
+As a result, Apple Music songs are in DRM protection.
+When you use iTunes to burn them to CD, you will meet the issue of Apple Music burn playlist to disc greyed out.
 But no worry.
 In the following part, we will show you how to remove DRM from Apple Music and burn them to CD in details.

 Note:

-If you're an iTunes user with purchased songs or have uploaded your own local files to iTunes, you can still burn those unprotected songs onto CDs.
+If you're an iTunes user with purchased songs or have uploaded your own local files to iTunes, you can still burn those unprotected songs onto CDs on iTunes.
 This feature remains available for non-DRM content, giving you the freedom to create physical copies of your favorite tracks.

-Part 2.
-What You Will Need to Burn Apple Music Playlist to CD
+What You Will Need to Burn Apple Music to CD

 If you're looking to make a CD from your Apple Music playlists or iTunes library, there are a few steps you'll need to follow.
 In this section, we'll show you exactly what you need to have.
 Let's take a closer look at the process!